Click Arrow for Audio Message

 We are also mindful that the most important decision is the allocation between major asset classes, with security selection within reasonable bounds being important but of secondary importance to major asset class allocation.
 Therefore, we begin each client relationship, and regularly review with our clients, their comfort level with expected returns and risk levels.

 The two most important asset classes, other than cash, are bonds and stocks.
-Therefore, we begin our portfolio design process by helping our clients find their comfort level with the relationship between risk and return, by studying data like that shown in the tables above and below.
+Therefore, we begin our portfolio design process by helping our clients find their comfort level with the relationship between risk and return, by studying data like that shown in the tables below.
 They prescient several decades of return and risk results from 11 allocations between US bonds and US stocks.

 The Harder You Look, The Better We Look